This 70th week of Daniel Bible study will show you how the “covenant” in the prophecy of the 70 Weeks of Daniel was confirmed by Messiah.

-In Hebrews 9:15-17, the covenant delivered to Abraham is identified as the New Covenant or the Eternal Covenant that Messiah “confirmed” by the shedding of His blood.
+In Hebrews 9:15-17, the covenant delivered to Abraham is identified as the everlasting covenant or the eternal covenant that Messiah “confirmed” by the shedding of His blood.

 Then the writer of Hebrews goes on to identify Messiah not only as the One who validated that covenant, but also as its author!

-“And for this reason Christ is the Mediator of the new covenant, by means of death, for the redemption of the transgressions under the first covenant, that those who are called may receive the promise of the eternal inheritance.
-For where there is a testament, there must also of necessity be the death of the testator.
-For a testament is in force after men are dead, since it has no power at all while the testator lives.”
+“And because of this He is the Mediator of a renewed covenant, so that, death having taken place for redemption of the transgressions under the first covenant, those who are called might receive the promise of the everlasting inheritance.
+For where a covenant is, it is necessary for the death of the covenanted one to be established.
+For a covenant over those dead is firm, since it is never valid while the covenanted one is living.”
+ISR

 Hebrews 9:28 states that “Christ was offered once to bear the sins of many,” which is a perfect match to Daniel 9:24-27.
 Messiah’s sacrificial offering covered all of the sins that are listed in Daniel 9:24, and His sacrifice made to save many.